JGLaferte/Observer/README.md

         }
 ```
-# Ho to use ?
+# How to use ?

 * Implement the Iobserver for the obervable object

-* Create a new instance of Observer Manager in the observed object
+* Create a new instance of an Observer Manager in the observed object

-* Place the Notify function where is needed
+* Place the Notify function where it is needed

 * Register/unregister